NullVoxPopuli/react-vs-ember/state-management/README.md

 ## State Management: Final Thoughts

 Both React and Ember provide state management out of the box, but Redux provides some shnazzy debugging abilities ([time-travel](https://medium.com/the-web-tub/time-travel-in-react-redux-apps-using-the-redux-devtools-5e94eba5e7c0)) due to its immutable nature of handling changes.
 The predicable and traversable state changes bring sanity to debugging when multiple areas of an app may be trying to change something at relatively the same time.
-On the flip side, Redux has had some question it's [perfromance](https://github.com/redux-saga/redux-saga/issues/241#issuecomment-207202589) [on](https://github.com/reduxjs/redux/issues/768
+On the flip side, Redux has had many questions on its [perfromance](https://github.com/redux-saga/redux-saga/issues/241#issuecomment-207202589) [with](https://github.com/reduxjs/redux/issues/768
 )  [large](https://github.com/markerikson/react-redux-links/blob/master/react-performance.md
 ) [sets](https://somebody32.github.io/high-performance-redux/
 ) of data.